 However experiments with artificial intelligence replacing human intelligence will happen on the periphery of businesses where the cost of mistakes is lower- unless your entire business is about algorithms, like Netflix.

 LatentView partners with companies to help them algorithm-ise parts of their business.
 Our business is aligned with this trend, but it is still futuristic at this point in time.
-We are already seeing small amounts of automation and AI making *simpler decisions* in the financial sector, healthcare and even journalism.
+We are already in our thrive to be one of the Top artificial intelligence companies seeing small amounts of automation and AI making *simpler decisions* in the financial sector, healthcare and even journalism.
 In the enterprise scenario however, it will take more time to happen- the cost of mistakes are too high.